kalaeth/7DKoboldicide/README.txt

 	 	-> back to game : you could also press 'c' or keypad 3 or ESC or 'q' or keypad 9 to return to game.
 	 	-> go back to the main menu.
 That kills the current game!
 Maybe I should add a confirmation.. [edit:done]

+If you can, I recommend setting up a gamepad with the following mapping:
+ -> directions to the arrow keys
+ -> button 1 for 'f' (fight)
+ -> button 2 for 'e' (action)
+ -> button 3 for 'q' (quiver)
+ -> button 4 for 'c' (menu)

 licences and legal stuffs!

 for now: